 • Confirm the trade only if you are sure it is legit.

-• If you notice something suspicious, the best course of action will be to cancel the trade, change your account password and try again.
+• If you notice something suspicious, the best course of action will be to cancel the trade, change your account password, revoke the API key if one exists, deauthorize other devices, and try again only after the account is fully secured.
 Remember, better safe than sorry!

 How to Check if I Have Been Scammed on Steam?